jamba-ca/starter-twitter-sentiment-app/README.md

 ## To do
 1. Make tweet filters modifiable (keywords, location)
-2. Save tweets to a MongoDB database
-3. Display statistics on positive vs. negative
+2. Display statistics on positive vs. negative

 ## Notes
 1. Only collects tweets in english since stop word list is for english